White House denies it sought to prevent Yates' testimony

 "The White House has taken no action to prevent Sally Yates from testifying and the Department of Justice, specifically told her that it would not stop her and to suggest otherwise is completely irresponsible," deputy press secretary Sarah Sanders said in a statement to CNN.

-The statement came after The Washington Post reported that the Trump administration sought to block Yates' testimony before Congress.
+The statement came after The Washington Post reported that the Trump administration sought to block Yates' testimony before Congress, citing a Justice Department letter to Yates' attorney that said Yates' communications with the White House counsel "are likely covered by the presidential communications privilege."

-But the Justice Department told CNN that it referred the matter back to the White House counsel's office after Yates' attorneys reached out to the department to ask whether Yates' testimony would raise any issues.
-A letter from the Justice Department to Yates' lawyer published by in The Washington Post says that it's possible her testimony is "likely covered by the communications privilege" and said it would be up to White House.
+The letter was sent on the same day that House Intelligence Committee Chairman Devin Nunes canceled a previously scheduled hearing where Yates was scheduled to testify about ties between Trump advisers and Russian officials.
+Yates briefed Trump's White House counsel on former national security adviser Michael Flynn's meeting with Russian ambassador Sergey Kislyak.

-The letter was sent on the same day that House Intelligence Committee Chairman Devin Nunes canceled a previously scheduled hearing that Yates was going to appear at.
+The White House Counsel's office did not weigh in on the matter of Yates' testimony, a White House official said.

-Yates' attorney did not immediately respond to a CNN request for comment.
+"There is no letter from the White House because Yates attorney's letter clearly states a non-response will be seen as the White House not asserting executive privilege," the official said.
+"So our non-response clearly allows her to freely move forward with testifying."

 Rep. Adam Schiff, the top Democrat on the House Intelligence Committee, said he was "aware that former AG Yates intended to speak on these matters and sought permission to testify from the White House."